 Thinking about Morning Work Differently

-I changed my morning work routine and regained my sanity after hearing the amazing Anita Archer speak.
+I changed my morning work routine and regained my sanity after hearing Anita Archer speak.
 She mentioned that many elementary teachers (myself included) were usually very concerned with improving our students’ reading fluency, but we put little thought into improving our students’ writing fluency.

-All teachers know that if a child can’t read fluently, comprehension will be a struggle because the child is spending most of their brain power focusing on decoding words.
+As teachers we know that a lack of reading fluency leads to a lack of comprehension because students are spending too much of their brain power focused on decoding words.
 This same concept applies to student writing – if our students are struggling to write quickly and fluently, their writing (grammar, organization, content, etc.) will suffer.

 That sounds easy enough, except I knew my district would not approve of me spending our limited language arts block on something that was so unrigorous (is that a word?
 If not, it should be!)
 So, I decided to try using my morning work time to build my students’ writing fluency.
 It worked out better than I had hoped.